tohagan-tmr/cleanpass/README.md

 These script prompt for passwords rather than use parameters to avoid logging the password to your bash history file

-Create password filters in GIT global settings
+Create password filters in GIT **global** settings so they can be used by multiple GIT repositories.

     $ cleanpass-config.sh cleanpass1
     Password: ******